-From the Maritimes to the Rockies, this is “show your heritage pride season.”
+From the Maritimes to the Rockies, this Canada Day is “show your heritage pride season.”
 From coast to coast, the summer season is also flag season.
 Have you noticed them in your neighbourhood, at work, or at your child’s soccer game?

-Next week, to commemorate our heritage, on July 1, Canada day, many of us will go to our garages, attics or basements, and will take out our national flag to testify our allegiance to our country.
+On July 1, Canada day, many of us will go to our garages, attics or basements, and will take out our national flag to testify our allegiance to our country.

 What you should know about the National Flag of Canada (its official name):